-IRB IACUC OH&S Occupational The requirements for the UAB The requirements for the UAB Health Occupational Health Program must be Occupational Health Program must Requirements met before final approval to work be met before final approval to work with animals is granted.
+IRB IACUC OH&S Occupational The requirements for the UAB The requirements for the UAB Health Occupational Health Program must be Occupational Health Program must Requirements met before final approval to work be met before final approval to work - with animals is granted.
 All non UAB with animals and certain other work employees must receive clearance (ie, work with material requiring from their personal physician immunizations) is granted.
 All non indicating that the physician has UAB employees must receive reviewed the proposed work and the clearance from their personal medical history of the individual, that physician indicating that the the individual is current for all physician has reviewed the required immunizations and has been proposed work and the medical cleared to conduct the work proposed history of the individual, that the on the UAB Employee Occupational individual is current for all required Health Enrollment Form.
-The letter immunizations, and has been cleared and the form must be submitted to conduct the work proposed on the before the requirements are met and the student cleared.
-Please note: this UAB Employee Occupational Health Enrollment Form.
-The letter and the may take extra time. form must be submitted before the may take extra time. requirements are met and the student cleared.
+The letter immunizations, and has been cleared and the form must be submitted to conduct the work proposed on the before the requirements are met and UAB Employee Occupational Health the student cleared.
+Please note: this Enrollment Form.
+The letter and the may take extra time. form must be submitted before the requirements are met and the student cleared.
 Please note: this may take extra time.
-Student defined An individua l l enrolled in a UAB undergraduate or gra Non UAB An individual enrolled in an An individual enrolled in an An individual enrolled in an student undergraduate or graduate undergraduate or graduate program undergraduate or graduate program program at another institution. at another institution.
+Student defined An individua l enrolled in a UAB undergraduate or gra duate program.
+Non UAB An individual enrolled in an An individual enrolled in an An individual enrolled in an student undergraduate or graduate undergraduate or graduate program undergraduate or graduate program program at another institution. at another institution.
 Non UAB at another institution.
 Non UAB Non UAB students must complete students may complete training items students may complete UAB online training; however, training from 1 and 2 but are not eligible for training (call to register) but are not their "home" institution may be enrollment in the UAB Occupational eligible for enrollment in the UAB accepted.
 Please call OIRB for Health Program.
 They must submit Occupational Health Program.
 They clarification.
 Non UAB students documentation of an equivalent must submit documentation of an may need a "Blazer ID" to access evaluation provided through their equivalent evaluation provided online training.
 Faculty mentors own personal physician.
 They may through their own personal may contact Human Resources for use the UAB form, which must be physician.
-They may use the UAB more information about obtaining submitted with a physician clearance, form, which must be submitted with a Blazer ID and appointment of as the basis for that evaluation. a physician clearance, as the basis C the student.
-If the standard in the Daire Accorded of for that evaluation.
-Sponsored If the student is the Prime If the student is the Prime Awardee of If the student is the Prime Awardee Projects Awardee of their own sponsored research project, they must their own sponsored research project they must submit a new protocol of their own sponsored research project and that project either submit a new protocol specifically specifically detailing the animal involves material that is potentially detailing the protocol which must procedures proposed in the hazardous or requires some sort of be concordant with the funding corresponding grant, fellowship, approval from OH&S, they must application. contract, etc. If the student is the submit a new protocol specifically · FF Prime Awardee of a grant, fellowship, detailing the protocol which must be contract, etc. with funds solely for concordant with the funding salary support, they must submit the application.
-IACUC form to register the project as - - a salary support project.
+They may use the UAB more information about obtaining submitted with a physician clearance, form, which must be submitted with a Blazer ID and appointment of as the basis for that evaluation. a physician clearance, as the basis the student. for that evaluation.
+Sponsored If the student is the Prime If the student is the Prime Awardee of If the student is the Prime Awardee Projects Awardee of their own sponsored their own sponsored research project of their own sponsored research research project, they must they must submit a new protocol project and that project either submit a new protocol specifically specifically detailing the animal involves material that is potentially detailing the protocol which must procedures proposed in the hazardous or requires some sort of be concordant with the funding corresponding grant, fellowship, approval from OH&S, they must application. contract, etc. If the student is the submit a new protocol specifically Prime Awardee of a grant, fellowship, detailing the protocol which must be contract, etc. with funds solely for concordant with the funding salary support, they must submit the application.
+IACUC form to register the project as a salary support project.
 Note: faculty mentor should be listed as PI on the IACUC form.